SwasthikaDev/Simple-Bulk-Mail-Sender/README.md

 Requirements are/will be updated in requirements.txt

-This was developed as a part of a hackathon by Wells Fargo - https://unstop.com/hackathon/wells-fargo-hackathon-shaastra-2023-indian-institute-of-technology-iit-madras-575880
+This was developed as a part of a hackathon by Wells Fargo in collaboration with  IIT Madras- https://unstop.com/hackathon/wells-fargo-hackathon-shaastra-2023-indian-institute-of-technology-iit-madras-575880